Classes, Workshops & Shows for

 ARTISTS • MAKERS • MUSICIANS • STUDENTS • ISLANDERS • COLLECTORS •

-Opening reception July 19th 5-8, Gallery Hours Saturday and Sunday 1-5:30 or by chance or appointment
+Opening reception July 3rd 5-8, Gallery Hours Saturdays and Sundays 1-5:30 or by chance or appointment.
+Show runs through July 13th.

 Artist Statement: